jeremycline/siguldry/sigul-pesign-bridge/README.md

 #
 # This configuration file includes the password to access the NSS database that contains the
 # client certificate used to authenticate with the Sigul server.
 As such, it is expected to
-# be provided by systemd's "LoadCredentialEncrypted" option.
+# be provided by systemd's "ImportCredential" or "LoadCredentialEncrypted" option.
 #
 # # Example
 #
 # To prepare the encrypted configuration:
 #
 # ```bash
-# systemd-creds encrypt /secure/ramfs/sigul-client-config /etc/sigul-pesign-bridge/sigul-client-config
+# systemd-creds encrypt /secure/ramfs/sigul-client-config /etc/credstore.encrypted/sigul.client.config
 # ```
 #
 # This will produce an encrypted blob which will be decrypted by systemd at runtime.
-To provide
-# the decrypted secret to the service running under systemd, add the following override to the
-# service unit:
-#
-# ```ini
-# [Service]
-# LoadCredentialEncrypted=sigul-client-config:/etc/sigul-pesign-bridge/sigul-client-config
-# ```
-#
-# The credentials ID is `sigul-client-config`.
-The decrypted file is provided to the service
-# by systemd using the path `$CREDENTIALS_PATH/sigul-client-config`.
-sigul_client_config = "sigul-client-config"
+sigul_client_config = "sigul.client.config"

 # The total length of time (in seconds) to wait for a signing request to complete.
 #